Eratosthenes/infrared/README.md

 Engines like Lucene or Elasticsearch (BM25) normalize scores only within a single query—so a document scoring `2.0` for “moral law” and `0.5` for “freedom and law” doesn’t mean it’s four times more relevant to the first.
 Those values exist on different, query-dependent scales.

-InfraRed normalizes each term’s contribution and combines them geometrically, so every result falls on a consistent `[0, 1]` scale.
+InfraRed normalizes each term’s contribution and combines them geometrically using an energy-minimizing formula, so every result falls on a consistent `[0, 1]` scale.
 A document scoring 0.8 for one query and 0.8 for another truly reflects equal relevance—making the engine useful not just for ranking results, but also for comparing conceptual similarity across searches.

 ---